Engee documentation

 EnableInputPort=true,SeedSource="Property",Seed=1000);

-Use the EngeePhased.FreeSpace object to model the propagation environment.
-You can model one-way or two-way propagation by setting the TwoWayPropagation property.
-In this example, to model one-way propagation, set this property to false.
+To model the distribution environment, use the EngeePhased object.FreeSpace.
+You can simulate one-way or two-way propagation by setting the TwoWayPropagation property.
+In this example, to simulate one-way propagation, set this property to false.

 In [ ]: